pustulm/timelog/README.md

-TUTORIAL FOR DEPLOYMENT OF TIME LOG GO APP
+# DEPLOYMENT OF TIME LOG GO APP

 ---OVERVIEW OF PROJECT---
 The goal of this repository is to make a CI/CD job for a simple Time Log App which involves usage of basic DevOps tools like Jenkins or Kubernetes.